 - Campus Crime Log

-- Public Safety Web site
+- Public Safety web site

 - Direct mailings

-- Fax network

 - "Public Safety Update" in Campus Times

 - Facebook

 - Twitter

 - Other campus media

 - Bulletin boards

 - Meetings with customer groups

-- Daily Activity Report (DAR) Summaries
+• Daily Activity Report (DAR) Summaries

-Safety Bulletins may be distributed via email, posted on Public Safety's web site, posted on building bulletin boards and entrance doors. or faxed to University offices.
+Public Safety bulletins may be distributed via email, posted on Public Safety's web site, or posted on building bulletin boards and entrance doors.
 Bulletins are issued for crimes such as serious assault, robbery, forcible sex offenses with unknown suspects, patterns of thefts or other losses.
 In general we distribute a notice when the specifics of the crime are indicative of activity that may put the campus community at risk, or pose significant general security concerns by patterns or frequency of activity.